 As the world’s greatest dad (with the T-shirt to prove it), you would never use your phone as a way to distract your kid.
 Television and technology are not replacements for parenting.

 Just kidding, you’re only human.
-Sometimes you gotta do what you gotta do, and that includines offering a little TV time on-the-go in exchange for an agreement to stop screaming in the restaurant and bothering the nice people.
-Here are some of the best educational video streaming apps for your kid to watch their favorite shows and characters, plus learn a thing or 2.
+Sometimes you gotta do what you gotta do, and that includes offering a little TV time on-the-go in exchange for an agreement to stop screaming in the restaurant and bothering the nice people.
+Here are some of the best streaming apps for kids that let your little ones watch their favorite shows and characters, plus learn a thing or two.

 With YouTube Kids they can watch all the old Miley Cyrus they want, and you never have to worry about the new Miley Cyrus showing up.
 If you’re a YouTube Red subscriber, you can even avoid ads.
 Neither you nor your kid has the patience to wait 5 seconds to click “skip.”

 Clips of your kid’s favorite PBS shows like Odd Squad and Arthur are only about 1-5 minutes, but that’s about all the attention span your kid has some days anyway.
 If they’re clamoring for more, you can buy full episodes right in the app.
 Hey, paid content means fewer pledge drives.

 The greatest thing about the Kabillion app: It has some of the strongest parental controls on the market.
 If you restrict a show, it won’t even appear as an option to watch, so your kid can’t constantly beg you to unlock it.
 The second greatest thing about this app: In addition to original animated shows, it also includes classic cartoons you loved as a kid — assuming you consider 90s joints like Bobby’s World “classic.”